alexec/maven-vbox-plugin-example/README.md

     <Profile xmlns="http://www.alexecollins.com/vbox/profile" type="gui">

-See if you can hit Apache:
+See if you can hit Apache by opening:

     http://192.168.56.2:8080/